Optimization of conveyance of quantum particles by moving potential well: Uniform acceleration

-then, the dynamics is given by
+then the dynamics is given by

-Although the eigenvalues are rather widely spread and the Lorentzian structure is hardly seen in Fig.~\ref{initial-disturbance}, we find the Lorentzian structure in the denser case with the larger system size as depicted in Fig.~\ref{fig:density_of_states}.
-Distributions of $|\tilde{d}_k|^2$ in the systems with $m=1$ are depicted in Fig.~\ref{fig:density_of_states}.
-For $a=0$, $\tilde{d}_k=\delta_{k,0}$ as it should be.
-For $a>0$, the distribution becomes wider as $a$ increases.
-The peaks locate around $\tilde{E}_k^a\simeq E_0^{a=0}$ which gives the metastable branch.
+Although the eigenvalues are rather widely spread and the Lorentzian structure is hardly seen in Fig.~\ref{initial-disturbance}, we find it in the system with the larger size in which denser states exist as depicted in Fig.~\ref{fig:density_of_states}.
+For $ma=0$, $\tilde{d}_k=\delta_{k,0}$ as it should.
+The distribution becomes wider as $a$ increases.
+The distribution locates around $\tilde{E}_k^a\simeq E_0^{a=0}$, which gives the metastable branch.

-If we use a deeper potential-well, there are several bound states which have different relaxation rates.
+If we use a deeper potential well, there are several bound states which have different relaxation rates.
 In such cases, the relaxation is given by a sum of exponential decays.
-At the late time, the slowest relaxation rate corresponding to the lowest metastable state dominates the relaxation.
+At a late stage, the slowest relaxation rate dominates the relaxation.

-The mechanism of this relaxation can be understood by analyzing the process by the WKB method.
+This mechanism of relaxation can be understood by analyzing the process by the WKB method.
 The detailed analysis is given in Appendix \ref{appendix:WKB}.
-There, we construct the wave function by connecting wave functions of three regions, i.e., left of the barrier, inside of the barrier, and right of the barrier.
+There we construct the wave function by connecting wave functions of three regions, i.e., left of the barrier, inside the barrier, and right of the barrier.
 In this case, we have two turning points and use the connection formula for a single turning point twice.
-This approximation should be good for high barriers, i.e., small $a$, as we confirm in Appendix \ref{appendix:WKB} (\ref{WKB-Gamma}), where we find Lorentzian distribution of energies around the trapped state.
+This approximation should be good for high barriers, i.e., small $a$, as we confirm in Appendix \ref{appendix:WKB} Eq.~(\ref{WKB-Gamma}), where we find Lorentzian distribution of energies around the trapped state.

-In Fig.~\ref{fig:overlap_p}, however, exponential decay is observed even for large value of $a$.
-This can be explained by using a sophisticated connection formula utilizing the asymptotic form of the parabolic cylinder equation
+In Fig.~\ref{fig:overlap_p}, however, exponential decays are observed even for large values of $a$.
+This observation can be explained by using a sophisticated connection formula utilizing the asymptotic form of the parabolic cylinder equation

 where $W(x)$ is the Weber function~\cite{Child-text}.
-This method works well for low barrier.
-We give a brief explanation in Appendix \ref{appendix:Weber}, and give comparison of the estimated relaxation time by this method and those by the WKB method in Fig.~\ref{fig:gamma} together with values with other methods explained in the next section.
+This method works well even for cases with low barriers.
+We give a brief explanation of this method in Appendix \ref{appendix:Weber}, and give a comparison of the estimated relaxation times obtained by this method and those by the WKB method in Fig.~\ref{fig:gamma} together with values with other methods explained in the next section.